-For value received the undersigned hereby sells, assigns and transfers unto the within-mentioned Bond and hereby irrevocably constitute(s) and appoint(s) attorney, to transfer the same on the registration books of the Trustee with full power of substitution in the premises.
+For value received the undersigned hereby sells, assigns and transfers unto (Name, Address, and Tax Identific cation or Social Security Number of Assignee) • y irrevocably constitute(s) and appoint(s) attorney, as of the Trustee with full power of substitution in the Dated: Signature Guaranteed: Note: Signature(s) must be guaranteed by an eligible guarantor institution.

-(Name, Address, and Tax Identification or Social Security Number of Assignee)

-Signature Guaranteed:

-Note: Signature(s) must be guaranteed by an eligible guarantor institution.

 Note: The signature(s) on this Assignment must correspond with the names as written on the face of the within Bond in every particular without alteration or enlargement or any change whatsoever.

-PRELIMINARY OFFICIAL STATEMENT DATED \\\\

-RATINGS: Moody's: "\\\"; S&P: "\\\" See "MISCELLANEOUS - Ratings" herein
+RATINGS: Moody's: ""; S&P: " of 95 See "MISCELLANEOUS - Ratings" herein